In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Coarsely chop the cilantro.

 Remove the pot from the heat.
-Immerse the bottom half of a fine-mesh strainer in the broth, and add the aloo base.
-With a fork or whisk, stir the aloo base into the broth until fully incorporated.
-Alternatively, in a small bowl, combine the aloo base with ½ cup [1 cup] curry broth; with a fork or whisk, stir until incorporated, then pour the broth into the pot.
+Immerse the bottom half of a fine-mesh strainer in the broth and add the spiced miso.
+With a fork or whisk, stir the miso into the broth until fully incorporated.
+Alternatively, in a small bowl, combine the spiced miso with ½ cup [1 cup] curry broth; with a fork or whisk, stir until incorporated, then pour the miso broth into the pot.
 Stir in the cilantro and season to taste with salt and pepper.